Creating Clickable Lists

 An area is a rectangle or other shape, width a certain x,y position and width, height size.

-Area can be linked to a class of entities, type of entities, and/or instances entities, via the dataclass, dataid, dataattribute and datavalue attributes.
+Area can be linked to a class of entities, type of entities, and instances entities via the dataclass, dataid, dataattribute, and datavalue attributes.

 Area can contain subareas.
 Area can positioned as absolute or relative.